bsc101/roon-extension-macroon-readme/README.md

   Parameters:
   *Output*: The output to be monitored for availability.
 - **IP Detection**
   An IP detection trigger is executed as soon as one can ping an IP address successfully.
+The software tries to ping the IP every 5 seconds.
+  If an IP is pingable, it is assumed 'online', otherwise it is assumed 'offline'.
   Parameters:
+  *IP Address*: The IP address to ping.
+  *Min Seconds Online*: Minimum time period in seconds during which the state 'online' is held.
+  *Min Seconds Offline*:

 #### Trigger Constraints